invopop/gobl.fatturapa/README.md

 ```

 Sample data sources are contained in the `/test/data` directory.
 JSON (for tests) documents are stored in the Git repository, but the XML must be generated using the above commands.

-## Current Conversion Limitations

-The FatturaPA XML schema is quite large and complex.
-This library is not complete and only supports a subset of the schema.
-The current implementation is focused on the most common use cases.

-- FatturaPA allows multiple invoices within the document, but this library only supports a single invoice per transmission.
-- Only a subset of payment methods (ModalitaPagamento) are supported.
-See `payments.go` for the list of supported codes.

-Some of the optional elements currently not supported include:

-- `Allegati` (attachments)
-- `DatiOrdineAcquisto` (data related to purchase orders)
-- `DatiContratto` (data related to contracts)
-- `DatiConvenzione` (data related to conventions)
-- `DatiRicezione` (data related to receipts)
-- `DatiFattureCollegate` (data related to linked invoices)
-- `DatiBollo` (data related to duty stamps)